Atkrye/IEEE-CIG-Text-Adventurer-Competition/about.md

 Entrants will submit agents to play games for the classic text adventuring engine, the Z-Machine.
 The competition will be scored according to two independent criteria:

-Entrants will submit agents to play games for the classic text adventuring engine, the Z-Machine.
-The competition will be scored according to two independent criteria:

 * **C1**: Score on an unseen game instance (objective, built-in to the instance)
 * **C2**: Freedom from a priori bias (subjective decision by the judges)